 Students will work with a team of faculty members to craft a fully-produced showcase attended by industry professionals - agents, managers, casting directors, and more.
-This showcase represents the culmination of students' entire academic career and a demonstration of their unique abilities as a musical theatre performer.
-Prerequisites: MTH 420 Corequisites: MTH 430
+This showcase

 Film + Digital Content Courses

 FDC 110 | Intro to Editing [3 credits]

 Hands-on basic introduction to the essential software tools, editing techniques and aesthetics of picture editing.
 Students will edit raw footage provided to them from a variety of genre sequences to see how story arc and characters are developed through editing choices, and how an editor uses pacing and shot selection to create drama and emotional impact.
 Prerequisites: none.